 High achievers are key to an organization's success, Mindtools.com, a British career development newsletter, reports.

 High achievers are results driven individuals who work to a high standard with a minimal need for supervision.
 They are ambitious and self disciplined, and are driven by a desire to succeed.

 According to David McCullough's theory on human motivation, there are three motivators--the need for achievement, the need for affiliation, and the need for power--that determine who we are.
 The primary driver for high achievers is the need to achieve.

 High achievers possess the following attributes:

 o They are self disciplined.
-They set goals and work on those goals until they achieve them. .
+They set goals and work on those goals until they attain them.

 o They possess a positive outlook.
 High achievers see challenging projects as opportunities instead of as threats.
 Their positive outlook enables them to overcome setbacks and to stay with a task until it is completed.

 Managers who have high achievers on their staff employ the following tools:

 o They recruit intelligently.
 They understand that high achievers increase productivity and provide opportunities for everyone on their team to succeed.

 o They clarify their expectations, working with high achievers to align their personal goals with the company's goals.

 o They keep work assignments diverse and professionally rewarding

 o They assign tasks that enable high achievers to reach their potential.

-o They provide assessments to the individuals who work on their team so these individuals will be able to improve their performance.
+o They provide assessments to the individuals who work for them so these individuals will be able to improve their performance.